 Reframed: I’m transitioning my career right now toward better opportunities.

-Thought: No woman wants to be with me because I’m a loser.
+Thought: No man or woman wants to be with me because I’m a loser.

 Reframed: There’s a right person out there for me, and I’m only looking for one.

 Thought: I’m stupid because I don’t know ___.

 Reframed: Here’s what I do know.

 One pattern that the group quickly picked up on was when we include absolute words like “always” and “never.”
 These words leave us with a sense of inflexibility and hopelessness.
 And, it turns out, they are almost always never true (see what I did there?).
 Instead of saying or thinking these absolute words, try “usually” or “sometimes” to create more options and less powerful emotions.
 Even something that has been consistent, like “My marriages ‘always’ end in divorce,” can be modified with words like “until now,” which gives me hope.

 Absolute words like “always” and “never” leave us with a sense of inflexibility and hopelessness.